-- 2.1 In line with the law, this policy defines a child as anyone under the age of 18 years. - 2.2 Safeguarding and promoting the welfare of children is defined as: - a) Providing help and support to meet the needs of children as soon as problems emerge. - b) Protecting children from maltreatment, whether that is within or outside the home, including online. - c) Preventing impairment of children's mental and physical health or development. - d) Ensuring that children grow up in circumstances consistent with the provision of safe and effective care.
+- 2.1 In line with the law, this policy defines a child as anyone under the age of 18 years. - 2.2 Safeguarding and promoting the welfare of children is defined as: - a) Protecting children from maltreatment - b) Preventing impairment of children's mental and physical health or development - c) Ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-- e) Taking action to enable children to have the best outcomes. - 2.3 Child protection is the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
-This policy applies to all adults engaged in any activity at the School, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.
-Within this document the term 'staff' will be used to denote those adults, specified within the previous sentence. - 2.4 Within the Trust we have adults 18 years or above as learners, please refer to the Sussex Safeguarding Adults Policy and Procedures
+- d) Taking action to enable children to have the best outcomes - 2.3 Child protection is the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+This policy applies to all adults engaged in any activity at the school, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.
+Within this document the term 'staff' will be used to denote those adults, specified within the previous sentence. - 2.4 Within the Trust we have adults 18 years or above as learners, please refer to the Sussex Safeguarding Adults Policy and Procedures available at: https://new.eastsussex.gov.uk/socialcare/worried/safeguarding/what/